-- 1. To remove the dummy metal bracket, insert a flat-head screwdriver in the hole of the bracket from the outside of the computer.
-Push the bracket to release it, and then remove it out from the computer. - (i) NOTE: This step applies if you are upgrading the computer with no existing I/O module. - 2.
-Hold the optional Type-C module in place above the system board. - 3.
-Connect the Type-C signal cable to its connector (SIGNAL) on the system board. - 4.
-Connect the Type-C USB cable to its connector (TYPE-C) on the system board. - 5.
-Connect the Type-C DisplayPort cable to its connector (VIDEO) on the system board.
+- 1. To remove the knock-out port cover, insert a flat-head screwdriver in the hole of the bracket from the outside of the computer.
+Push the bracket to release it, and then remove it out from the computer. - i NOTE: This step applies if you are upgrading the computer with no existing I/O module. - 2.
+Connect the Type-C DisplayPort cable to its connector (VIDEO) on the system board. - 3.
+Connect the Type-C USB cable to its connector (TYPE-C) on the system board. - 4.
+Insert the optional Type-C module into its slot on the back panel of the computer. - 5.
+Replace the two (M3x3) screws that secure the optional Type-C module.